Ingenious464/alx-higher_level_programming/README.md

-This is the folder containing the tasks of 0x01-python-if_else_loops_functions
+This is the folder containing the tasks of ALX python projects

-the codes are in python and c
+The codes are in python and c